vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 ## 2024-10-28: resumption of jogging and some other exercises

-On 2024-10-28, as per the plan outlined in my best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.md), I went for jogging and was able to cover the minimum distance (though not a lot more).
+On Monday 2024-10-28, as per the plan outlined in my best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.md), I went for jogging and was able to cover the minimum distance (though not a lot more).
 I also resumned the humming-with-intermittent-pauses